dsccommunity/dsccommunity.org/content/community_calls/_index.en.md

 ### Community Call Agenda

-To the left you find the next agenda and the previous community call notes from what has been discussed.
+To the left you will find the agenda for the next community call and the notes for the previous community calls.
-Please feel free to send in PR's to add items you feel need to be discussed to the agenda for the next community call.
+Please feel free to send in PR's to add items you feel need to be discussed in the next community call in the agenda.

 >The file to update for new agenda items is [`content/community_calls/next_call.en.md`](https://github.com/dsccommunity/dsccommunity.org/blob/master/content/community_calls/next_call.en.md)